-Another way to look for creative feedback is to invite those that have had a bad experience back to their premises and ask them for their thoughts and feedback.
-This may be seen as a risky strategy as (they) are going to meet people who have annoyed them and have taken up their time, but what have they got to lose?
+Inviting those who have had a bad experience back to their premises is a creative way of asking for suggestions and feedback.
+This may be seen as a risky strategy as they are going to meet people who have annoyed them and have taken up their time, but what have they got to lose?
 They have lost a customer, but the feedback that they will happily provide is invaluable.

 PUTTING THINGS RIGHT

 Every firm should always respond to customers and see complaints as opportunities.
 Feedback, information and various opportunities are invaluable to a business to improve their sales, loyalty, recommendations and profits.

 Consumers know that things can go wrong.
 It’s how a complaint is dealt with and remedied is what matters and makes all the difference.

 Positive and creative thinking about dealing with complaints and feedback can improve the customer experience, service and sales beyond measure.